 Accelerate your research with customized gene knockout mouse models that provide thorough insight into key genetic mechanisms.

-Develop in-depth understanding of pathogenesis and the prevention of disease
+Gain an in-depth understanding of the etiology of human diseases

 Gene knockout mouse models include:：